 GUIDING PRINCIPLES FOR OUR IMPACT AWARD

 Our grant review team members are volunteers and bring a variety of expertise to their grant application deliberations.
-In addition to the eligibility criteria, our teams use the following principles as their guide to decision making.
+We engage women in a collaborative learning environment of inclusiveness and mutual respect, incorporating our collective voices, perspectives, talents and sills, to create the most impactful outcomes for all.
+In addition to the eligibility criteria, our teams use the following principles to guide decision making.

 1. Transformational impact.
 Our awards positively affect the lives of many people broadly, or a smaller number of people very deeply.